Nov 3, 2019

 We’re dedicated to making evidence-based design available across the board.
 Here are the features you asked for coming to Maze:

-Join our new Spectrum community and let us know what you love about Maze or what you want us to include in our next release.
-We want this community also to be the place you go to share your Maze tests and get actionable feedback on your design.
+Join our conversation on Twitter and let us know what you love about Maze or what you want us to include in our next release.

 Let's build the future of testing together!